bbkane/warg/README.md

 # Project Status (2025-01-24)

 The "bones" of warg are where I want them, but I have several breaking changes I'd like to try before considering warg stable.
-None of them will change the basic way warg works, and I haven't had a lot of trouble updating my apps using warg.
+None of them will change the basic way warg works, but I'm renaming things, changing signatures, and rearranging packages.
 See the [CHANGELOG](./CHANGELOG.md) for past breaking changes.

 # Examples